chaknoris16/Typing/README.md

 # Typing Trainer
 #### Typing Trainer is a cross-platform program for training or testing blind typing.
 The application has many exercises and supports two languages for slow printing.
-All training and training results are stored in the SQL Lite database.
+All training and training results are stored in the SQLite database.

 ## Opportunities
 + Two modes: training and testing